 Campbell is a tiny town located in the state of New York.
 With a population of 659 people and just one neighborhood, Campbell is the 833rd largest community in New York.

-When you are in Campbell, you'll notice that it is more blue-collar than most other communities in America.
-41.29% of Campbell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Campbell is generally considered to be a blue-collar town.
+41.29% of the Campbell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Campbell is a town of professionals, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Campbell who work in community and social services (20.00%), management occupations (9.68%), and architecture and engineering (9.03%).

 Also of interest is that Campbell has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Campbell citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.44% of adults 25 and older in Campbell have a college degree.
+In terms of college education, Campbell is nearly on par with the US average for all cities of 21.84%: 18.44% of adults 25 and older in Campbell have a bachelor's degree or advanced degree.

 The per capita income in Campbell in 2022 was $25,605, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,420 for a family of four.
 However, Campbell contains both very wealthy and poor people as well.